Run Service

 If annotation is enabled for the Active network category in Control-M, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

-If you are rerunning a z/OS job, you can specify additional parameters through the configuration file:
+If you are rerunning a z/OS job, you can specify additional parameters in the configuration file:

 Copy